Achievable logoAchievable logo

 • Descending corticospinal tract efficiency: More effective transmission of signals from the brain to the muscles improves reaction time and coordination.

-• Selective recruitment of high-threshold motor units: Advanced athletes can bypass lower-threshold motor units to activate fast-twitch fibers more efficiently, optimizing power and speed.
+• Selective recruitment of high-threshold motor units: Advanced athletes can bypass lower-threshold motor units and activate fast-twitch fibers more efficiently, which supports power and speed.

 Adaptations of motor units

-Motor unit recruitment follows the size principle, meaning low-threshold motor units are recruited first, followed by higher-threshold, fast-twitch motor units as force demands increase.
+Motor unit recruitment follows the size principle: low-threshold motor units are recruited first, and higher-threshold, fast-twitch motor units are recruited as force demands increase.

 Size principle